Director, The Gallery of Mariam and Eranuhi Aslamazyan Sisters

 Why Volunteer in Armenia

-Flights to Armenia arrive in Yerevan at Zvartnots International Airport where you will be met by one of AiP’s local partners.
-Plan to arrive on Sunday, August 26.
+Flights to Armenia arrive in Yerevan at Zvartnots International Airport where a local project partner will meet you.
+Plan to arrive on Sunday, May 5 (or August 11).
 Most flights arrive very early morning, so you will be met at the airport and driven directly to Gyumri.
 If you arrive earlier and would like a hotel room reserved in Yerevan, let us know when you register.
+From the US, the most affordable flights usually fly through Qatar, which has a new international airport.

 A visa may be required depending on your country of origin.
 In May 2018, travelers from the US did not need a visa.
 Be sure to check the visa requirements for your country, as requirements may change.

 Bring clothing that is appropriate for the weather and also protective while working.
 Sturdy close-toed shoes are required for working.
-Rain gear is recommended.
-Armenians are typically well dressed and do not wear apparel that is very short or revealing.
+Rain gear is recommended, especially for the May session.
+Armenians are typically well dressed and do not wear apparel that is very revealing.
 Please be considerate of these preferences and dress somewhat conservatively.

 Lodging and Meals